kubevirt/monitoring/docs/runbooks/CDIDataImportCronOutdated.md

 VMs might be created from outdated disk images.

-VMs might fail to start because no source PVC is available for cloning.
+VMs might fail to start because no boot source is available for cloning.

 ## Diagnosis